Ramanakumar05/E-commerceAPI/README.md

 An API for managing users, categories, products, and orders in an e-commerce platform.
 Built using Node.js, Express, and MongoDB, this API supports authentication, CRUD operations, and secure routing.

-Here’s a polished version of the `README.md` file formatted with Markdown for your GitHub repository:

 ---

 # **E-commerce API**